-A fluent Arabic and French speaker, at 24 James traveled to Syria to report on the early days of the conflict.
+A fluent Arabic and French speaker, at 24 James travelled to Syria to report on the early days of the conflict.
 He was embedded with activist networks in Homs and the Damascus suburbs where he wrote for several UK newspapers and arranged access to the country for major broadcasters.
-He was hired by the BBC in 2012 for his specialism in Syria and the Middle East, and spent time as the coorporation's Beirut Correspondent.
+He was hired by the BBC in 2012 for his specialism in Syria and the Middle East, and spent time as the corporation's Beirut Correspondent.

 James was nominated for the Royal Television Society 2016 Young Talent of the Year award.

 James is a graduate in Arabic from the School of Oriental and African Studies and has a Masters of Science in Comparative Politics from the London School of Economics.

 A fun interruption from a member of the public in Barcelona

 Live with Kelly and Ryan in Thailand - soccer coach rescued live on air!